Gender Differences in Bladder Cancer

 Are there different symptoms in men and women?

-Bladder cancer generally causes the same types of symptoms in men and women.2,4 These include blood in the urine, frequent or urgent need to urinate, and painful urination.
-Men and women who experience these symptoms should speak with their healthcare provider, because bladder cancer treatment is most effective when the cancer is in its earliest stages.
+Men and women who experience these symptoms should speak with their healthcare provider because bladder cancer treatment is most effective when the cancer is in its earliest stages.

-Even though bladder cancer is less common among women, women with bladder cancer tend to be diagnosed later than men are.
-Bladder cancer in women also tends to be somewhat more difficult to treat successfully than it is in men.
+Bladder cancer in women also tends to be more difficult to treat successfully than it is in men.
 Researchers are still working to understand the reasons for this.
 Some women may be diagnosed later because the symptoms of bladder cancer are diagnosed incorrectly as a urinary tract infection, bladder infection, menstruation, or menopausal bleeding.

 Are there treatment differences between men and women?